Spring Cleaning with Purpose: Where to Donate Unwanted Items [London, Kitchener, Ottawa]

 Partnered with Ontario Federation for Cerebral Palsy, donations at the Kitchener locations (120 Ottawa St N and 50 Gateway Park Dr) support their initiatives.
 They accept clothing, small appliances, toys, books, and more.

-Harnessing local resources, knowledge, and networks to provide targeted and effective support to Ukrainian newcomers.
+They harness local resources to provide targeted support to Ukrainian newcomers.
 Household donations are being accepted in specific areas (Waterloo Region, Thunder Bay, Sault Saint Marie).

 🧽 Ottawa, Ontario